 “When I first wanted to publish, I needed someone to assist me in turning my dissertation report into a publication.
 I approached two professors, but they kept postponing the meeting dates until I gave up.”

 Second, SSA health science journals face poor journal patronage.
 This is reflected in the researchers’ poor response when they are invited by editors to review manuscripts—a situation that may result in a delayed peer-review process of the manuscript and in low-quality publications.

-Third, there is the issue of “Impact Factor Fundamentalism,”10 in which researchers prefer to publish their research manuscripts in high Impact Factor journals and in overseas journals.
-Unfortunately, such manuscripts tend to face high rejection rates by high Impact Factor journals because of little relevance or a lack of relevance to their audience.
-Research originating from Africa often addresses local problems and is meant for local (African) audiences.5,11
+Third, there is the issue of “Impact Factor Fundamentalism,”10 a situation whereby African researchers prefer to publish their research manuscripts in high Impact Factor journals and journals overseas.
+Unfortunately, such manuscripts tend to face high rejection rates by those journals because of little relevance or a lack of relevance to their audience.
+Indeed, research originating from Africa often addresses local problems and is meant for local (African) journals’ audiences.5,11